fosterlab/PrInCE-Matlab/README.md

 1. Download pipeline.
 2. Format your data.
 3. Organize your files.
-4. Enter your experiment details in pcpsilac.m.
+4. Enter your experiment details in prince.m.
-5. Run pcpsilac.m.
+5. Run prince.m.

 ### 1. Download pipeline.

-In a browser, go to to [https://github.com/fosterlab/PCP-SILAC](https://github.com/fosterlab/PCP-SILAC).
+In a browser, go to to [https://github.com/fosterlab/PRInCE](https://github.com/fosterlab/PRInCE).
 Click the green "Clone or Download" button in the top right.
 Then click "Download ZIP".

 ![Download pipeline from github](/ReadmeFigures/01download.jpg?raw=true)